The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Frank Tashlin.
 Perf.
 Tony Randall, Robert Morley, Anita Ekberg.
 MGM, 1965.
 Based on the novel by Agatha Christie.

 Synopsis: A comedic take on Christie’s novel.
-Stringer Davis makes a very brief cameo in his role as Mr. Stringer, the older white male and village librarian character from the 1960s series of Jane Marple movies.
+Stringer Davis makes a very brief cameo in his role as Mr. Stringer, the village librarian character from the 1960s series of Jane Marple movies.

 Role Call: Stringer Davis as Mr. Stringer—Comic Relief (male)